 Waimarino and the Whanganui River

 Dense podocarp forest on the Waimarino plain was progressively felled after Raetihi and Ohakune were founded in the 1890s.
 A major bush fire swept though the district in March 1918, burning several settlements and killing three people.

 Over 50 sawmills operated there in the mid-1920s, the last closing in 1955.
-In the early 2000s, the plain comprised farmland and market gardens, with native forest on its northern boundary.
+In the 2010s the plain comprised farmland and market gardens, with native forest on its northern boundary.

 One of the North Island’s largest remaining tracts of intact conifer–broadleaf forest lies within Whanganui National Park (which was established in 1986).
 Karioi was the site for the region’s first planting of pine forest in 1927.